 Here’s what you get:

-- Video lessons which explain the history of the recipe, and a demonstration of how we’ll recreate it so it’s safe and shelf stable
+- Video lessons which explain the history of cold cream products, and a demonstration of how we’ll recreate it so it’s safe and shelf stable

 - A video tutorial on how to measure out ingredients properly

-- The original recipe and the updated one
+- The original and updated cold cream recipes

 - A shopping list of ingredients, packaging, and supplies, as well as suggestions on where to find them easily online